Find schools that offer these popular programs

 There are no standard educational requirements for medical claims examiners, but most employers require a high school diploma and some look for a bachelor's degree, preferably in a medical discipline or life science.
 With some work experience, ambitious medical claims examiners may pursue certification by the International Claim Association (ICA), which administers two levels of coursework and certifying examinations.
 The Associate, Life and Health Claims (ALHC) Program requires six courses that cover the administration of health insurance claims, and the Fellow, Life and Health Claims (FLHC) Program, which may be undertaken after earning the ALHC designation, requires four additional courses.
 Such certifications are not obligatory, but they can broaden a medical claims examiner's career prospects.

 Medical claims examiners must be extremely detail-oriented, precise and thorough.
-Knowledge of medical terminology is a must, as is a broad understanding of health insurance administration processes and standard guidelines, such as the average hospital stay for a certain procedures or standard treatments for common illnesses.
+Knowledge of medical terminology is a must, as is a broad understanding of health insurance administration processes and standard guidelines, such as the average hospital stay for certain procedures or standard treatments for common illnesses.
 Medical claims examiners must possess good judgment and integrity, as their review of an insurance claim acts as the final approval of payout and the ultimate determinant of cost to the insurance company.

 Alternate Career Options